Get your Recreation Passport for four seasons of fun

 If the Recreation Passport was not purchased when the vehicle registration was renewed, you can bring your registration to a Secretary of State branch office any time to pay the $11 and receive a replacement license plate tab with two small ‘P's indicating that you purchased the Recreation Passport.
 You can also purchase a window sticker for $11 at a state park or Customer Service Center.
 The sticker should be placed on the inside, lower right side of the passenger window.

 Nonresidents can purchase an annual pass in advance at www.michigan.gov/estore, or buy an annual or daily pass in person at a state park.

 Add us to your online favorites: www.michigan.gov/recreationpassport

 Please note: Entry into state parks, recreation areas, state forest campgrounds, boating access sites and non-motorized trail head parking lots is subject to available parking spaces.
-Campground access may be limited to registered campers without staff permission.
+To reduce vehicle traffic and ensure the safety and privacy of campers, campground access may be limited to registered campers without staff permission.